-4. Capital Expenditure and Financing
+8. Capital expenditure and Financing

-- 4.1 Capital expenditure is where the Council spends money on assets, e.g., property or vehicles, that will be used for more than one year.
-In Local Government, this includes expenditure on assets owned by other bodies, and loans or grants to other bodies enabling them to buy assets. - 4.2 As the HRA is a separate ring-fenced account to ensure Council housing does not subsidise, or is not subsidised, by other local services, we show the HRA capital programme separately. - 4.3 The Council has an ambitious Corporate Plan and medium to long-term aspirations within the Borough.
-All schemes in the capital programme have been assessed against the Council's strategic priorities and Corporate Plan, ensuring expenditure meets the key objectives of the Council. - 4.4 All capital expenditure must be financed, either from external sources (grants and contributions), own resources (revenue, reserves, capital receipts) or debt (borrowing or leasing). - 4.5 Initially we will finance capital expenditure from external or our own resources.
-If we do not have enough to finance all the planned expenditure, there will be an increase in the underlying need to borrow (borrowing requirement the Capital Financing Requirement (CFR)).
+- 8.1.
+Capital expenditure is where the Council spends money on assets, e.g., property or vehicles, that will be used for more than one year.
+In Local Government, this includes expenditure on assets owned by other bodies, and loans or grants to other bodies enabling them to buy assets. - 8.2.
+We show the HRA capital programme separately as the HRA is a separate ring-fenced account ensuring Council housing does not subsidise, or is not subsidised by, other local services. - 8.3.
+All schemes in the capital programme have been assessed against the Council's strategic priorities and Corporate Plan, ensuring expenditure meets the key objectives of the Council. - 8.4.
+All capital expenditure must be financed, either from external sources (grants and contributions), own resources (revenue, reserves, capital receipts) or debt (borrowing or leasing). - 8.5.
+Initially we will finance capital expenditure from external or our own resources.
+If we do not have enough to finance all the planned expenditure, there will be an increase in the underlying need to borrow (borrowing requirement the CFR).
 If we take out physical loans to meet that borrowing requirement (replacing cash we have spent), then external borrowing is in place.
-If there are no physical loans, then the Council has internal borrowing.
-This means that we are using cash relating to items in the balance sheet in the interim for capital funding purposes. - 4.6 For planning purposes, we have assumed we will borrow internally for all schemes, but in doing so we are projecting a need to borrow externally (borrowing requirement).
-Depending on how much we spend and how much capital income we may receive will determine how the overall capital programme is financed. - 4.7 Officers calculate the interest estimates (both investment and borrowing) according to the planned capital expenditure.
-We assume actual expenditure of 50% for schemes on the provisional programmes in the financial year.
-This also feeds into the MRP calculations (for the GF only), and the liability benchmark to ensure we are not being over prudent in our budgeting.
+If there are no physical loans, then the Council has

+- internal borrowing.
+This means that we are using cash relating to items in the balance sheet in the interim for capital funding purposes. - 8.6.
+For planning purposes, we have assumed we will borrow internally for all schemes, but in doing so we are projecting a need to borrow externally (borrowing requirement).
+Depending on how much we spend and how much capital income we may receive will determine how the overall capital programme is financed. - 8.7.
+Officers calculate the interest budgets (both investment and borrowing) according to the planned capital expenditure, which also feeds into the MRP calculations (for the GF only), and the liability benchmark. - 8.8.
+As part of the Council's approved Financial Recovery Plan, there is a target to sell £50 million of assets to generate capital receipts to help fund the capital programme and reduce ongoing MRP and interest costs.
+These asset sales are not factored into the underlying need to borrow for capital purposes due to the unknown timescale, although it is factored into future cash flow projections for making assumptions around borrowing levels and subsequent interest costs.